Auctions

 Oaklawn shipper Jenkin, from the Lindsay Shultz barn, is another hoping to rebound from a poor showing in the Honeybee.
 The Shortleaf Stable homebred had rolled to two consecutive victories in Arkansas, including a game score in the Year's End Stakes.

-Her Laugh, one of two other stakes winners in the field, is exiting a good second-place finish to La Cara in the Suncoast Stakes Feb.
+Her Laugh, a frontrunning winner of Fair Ground's Untapable Stakes in December, is exiting a good second-place finish to La Cara in the Suncoast Stakes Feb.
 8 at Tampa Bay Downs.
 The Practical Joke filly had a nightmarish start in the Suncoast, losing all chance when throwing her head at the bell and missing the break.
 Despite losing valuable ground early, Her Laugh was game throughout, rallying tenaciously to pass every horse except the winner.

 Irad Ortiz Jr. gets the call on Her Laugh for trainer Whit Beckman and owner/breeder Grantley Acres.